react-navigation/react-navigation.github.io/versioned_docs/version-7.x/stack-navigator.md

 #### `headerBackTitle`

 Title string used by the back button on iOS.
-Defaults to the previous scene's `headerTitle`.
+Defaults to the previous scene's title.
+Use `headerBackButtonDisplayMode` to customize the behavior.

-#### `headerBackTitleVisible`

-A reasonable default is supplied for whether the back button title should be visible or not, but if you want to override that you can use `true` or `false` in this option.

 #### `headerTruncatedBackTitle`

 Title string used by the back button when `headerBackTitle` doesn't fit on the screen. `"Back"` by default.

+#### `headerBackButtonDisplayMode`

+How the back button displays icon and title.

+Supported values:

+- `default`: Displays one of the following depending on the available space: previous screen's title, generic title (e.g. 'Back') or no title (only icon).
+- `generic`: Displays one of the following depending on the available space: generic title (e.g. 'Back') or no title (only icon).
+- `minimal`: Always displays only the icon without a title.

+Defaults to `default` on iOS, and `minimal` on Android.

 #### `headerBackTitleStyle`